felixbr/akka-circe-nullable-json-repo-case/README.md

 This is a reproduction case for strange behavior when using akka and circe together to decode nullable json documents.

-Everything interesting is located in `AkkaCirceNullableJsonSpec`.
+Everything interesting is located in [AkkaCirceNullableJsonSpec](https://github.com/felixbr/akka-circe-nullable-json-repo-case/blob/master/src/test/scala/AkkaCirceNullableJsonSpec.scala).

 ### Commands